csplib/csplib/Problems/prob015/specification.md

 One natural generalization is to consider partitioning into $k$ boxes (for $k>3$).

-Ramsey numbers are closely related, and are described in
+Ramsey numbers are closely related, and are described in {prob017}.
-<A HREF="../prob017/">prob017</A>.